 Rent a room

-Under this system a landlord is allowed to rent out a room in their own home without having to pay tax providing the rent is no more than £4250 pa.
-If it is more than this, the taxpayer has the option to have the excess income (i.e. above £4250) taxed as a Schedule A rental profit.
+Under this system a landlord is allowed to rent out a room in their own home without having to pay tax providing the rent is no more than £7500 pa.
+If it is more than this, the taxpayer has the option to have the excess income (i.e. above £7500) taxed as a Schedule A rental profit.
 Otherwise the entire rent will be taxed in the usual way on the profit from the gross receipts minus allowable expenses.
 This is halved if you share the income with a partner or another party.

 Furnished holiday rentals